yashhash2/ContainerOps/README.md

    - System auto-generates optimized Dockerfiles based on project type
    - User can review and customize generated Dockerfiles
    - System uses existing Dockerfile if present in repository
-   - Support for multi-stage builds and optimized caching

 4. **Build & Registry**
    - System clones repository and builds Docker image